Financial analyst: Role

-Financial analysts are employed by mutual- and pension funds, hedge funds, securities firms, banks, investment banks, insurance companies, and other businesses, helping these companies or their clients make investment decisions.

-In corporate roles, financial analysts perform budget, revenue and cost modelling and analytics as part of their responsibilities;

-credit analysis is likewise a distinct area.
+Financial analysts can work in a variety of industries.
+A large proportion of them are employed by mutual- and pension funds, hedge funds, securities firms, banks, investment banks, insurance companies, and other businesses, helping these companies or their clients make investment decisions.
+In corporate roles, financial analysts perform budget, revenue and cost modelling and analytics as part of their responsibilities; credit analysis is likewise a distinct area.

 Financial analysts invariably use spreadsheets (and statistical software packages) to analyze financial data, spot trends, and develop forecasts.
 The analyst often also meets with company officials to gain a better insight into a company's prospects and to determine the company's managerial effectiveness.